alirezabj/Part4-Exercise4/README.md

 }
 ```

-**In order to design and interface and methods, I will update testzipper2 and calle it testzipper3**
+**In order to design an interface and methods, I will update testzipper2 and call it testzipper3**

 ```java